TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Experiment

 \subsection{Experimental Setup}

-\bfsection{Dataset} We follow the standard evaluation protocol in multivariate probabilistic forecasting and benchmark our model on six well-established real-world benchmark datasets from the GluonTS library~\cite{gluonTS}.
-These datasets cover multiple domains, including energy~\cite{solar}, finance~\cite{lstnet}, transportation~\cite{traffic}.
-All datasets are preprocessed following the procedures in prior works to ensure fair and consistent comparison across baselines.
-Solar and Electricity correspond to energy forecasting tasks with strong periodic patterns.
-Exchange captures daily currency exchange rates, representing highly stochastic financial dynamics.
-Traffic and Taxi~\cite{taxi} cover transportation data, characterized by recurrent rush-hour peaks and short-term fluctuations.
-Wiki~\cite{wiki} contains daily page view counts of web articles, exhibiting irregular bursty behaviors and long-tail distributions.
-More details about the datasets are provided in the supplementary material.
+\emph{Data Sets.} We follow the standard evaluation protocol in multivariate probabilistic forecasting and benchmark our model on six well-established real-world benchmark data sets from the GluonTS library~\cite{gluonTS}.
+These data sets cover multiple domains, including energy~\cite{solar}, finance~\cite{lstnet}, and transportation~\cite{traffic}.
+All data are preprocessed following prior work to ensure fair and consistent comparison across baselines.
+More details are provided in the supplementary material.

-\bfsection{Metrics} We evaluate our approach using four metrics that assess both forecasting accuracy and computational efficiency, namely Distortion~\cite{lee2016stochastic}, the Continuous Ranked Probability Score Sum (CRPS-Sum)~\cite{crps}, Floating Point Operations (FLOPs), and Runtime.
-Distortion serves as the primary metric, computed as the mean Euclidean distance between each target sequence and its closest predicted hypothesis, averaged over all test samples.
-Formally:
+\emph{Metrics.} We follow the standard evaluation protocol used in prior MCL-based probabilistic forecasting work~\cite{timemcl} and report four metrics: Distortion~\cite{lee2016stochastic}, CRPS-Sum~\cite{crps}, FLOPs, and runtime.
+Distortion is the primary metric, measuring the mean Euclidean distance between each target sequence and its closest predicted hypothesis under the winner-takes-all objective:

-where $d(\cdot)$ denotes the Euclidean distance, $K$ is the number of predicted hypotheses, and $N$ is the number of test samples.
-This ensures a fair comparison across models when the number of hypotheses is fixed and directly reflects each model’s ability to generate accurate and diverse forecasts.
-In addition, the CRPS-Sum evaluates the overall quality of probabilistic forecasts by measuring the integrated distance between the predicted cumulative distribution and the ground truth.
+where $K$ is the number of hypotheses and $N$ is the number of test samples.
+This metric directly evaluates hypothesis coverage and is therefore well suited for MCL-based forecasting.
+CRPS-Sum complements Distortion by assessing the overall quality of probabilistic forecasts via the distance between the predicted distribution and the ground truth.

-\bfsection{Baselines} We compare with six representative probabilistic forecasting methods covering a wide range of paradigms, resulting in eight baseline variants.
+\emph{Baselines.} We compare with six representative probabilistic forecasting methods covering a wide range of paradigms, resulting in eight baseline variants.
 The selected baselines include ETS~\cite{ets}, DeepAR~\cite{salinas2020deepar}, TimeGrad~\cite{timegrad}, TempFlow~\cite{tempflow}, Tactis2~\cite{tactis2}, and TimeMCL~\cite{timemcl}.
-Among them, TempFlow is implemented in two versions, based on LSTM and Transformer backbones.
-To evaluate multi-hypothesis forecasting methods under consistent conditions, we include two WTA-based training variants, Relaxed-WTA and Annealed-MCL, for comprehensive comparison across all baselines.
+Among them, TempFlow is implemented in two versions based on LSTM and Transformer backbones.
+To evaluate multi-hypothesis forecasting methods under consistent conditions, we additionally include two WTA-based training variants, Relaxed-WTA and Annealed-MCL.